crypt0kitik/Deep_Learning/2 - ANN for classification/read_me.txt

 | Logistic regression | [46127 118] x [3486 158] | 92.78%         | 0.627         |

-You need to be in the correct directory python -m streamlit run app.py
+You need to be in the same directory, where the app is

+python -m streamlit run app.py